 High school can be a non-stop flurry of classes, tests, and homework too.
 There’s barely any time to stop and think about what you really want to do.
 A gap year allows you to explore college majors and potential interests so you can identify your passion.

-If you’ve always led a sheltered life with mom and dad always there for you, it can be difficult to suddenly take on a whole lot of responsibilities overnight.
-As a college student living away from home for the first time, the thought of having to manage finances as well university stresses and dorm life can be overwhelming.
+Let’s say you’ve always led a sheltered life with mom and dad always there for you.
+It can be difficult to suddenly take on a whole lot of responsibilities overnight.
+As a college student living away from home for the first time, the thought of having to manage finances as well as university stresses and dorm life can be overwhelming.
 Taking on a high school job during your gap year or even volunteering in another country will help you gain essential life-skills and learn responsibility on a different level.

-College education is expensive.
+A college education is expensive.
 Most students graduate with debt.
-If you take up a job during your gap year, you may be able to earn some money to fund your education so you can graduate with minimum debt.
+If you take up a job during your gap year, you may be able to earn some money to fund your education so you can graduate with minimal debt.

 Taking that year off will put you further back on the educational process and also a year behind your friends.

-While taking a gap year can be a refreshing break from non-stop studying, many students find it difficult to get back into schedule and regain their student momentum.
+Yes, taking a gap year can be a refreshing break from non-stop studying.
+However, many students find it difficult to get back into a schedule and regain their student momentum.

 Taking a gap year is not for everyone.
 If you are planning on going this route it is crucial to think long and hard about what you are going to do.